 Chris Caputo joined the University of Miami men’s basketball program in April of 2011.

-Caputo enters his fifth season with the Hurricanes and his 14th season on head coach Jim Larrañaga’s staff, for the 2017-18 campaign.
-He worked 11 seasons as an assistant coach, his primary responsibilities included recruiting and scouting the opposition, and in May 2015 was elevated to associate head coach at Miami, and also took on the role as the team's defensive coordinator.
+Chris Caputo enters his sixth season with the Hurricanes and his 15th season on head coach Jim Larrañaga’s staff, for the 2017-18 campaign.
+He worked 11 seasons as an assistant coach, with his primary responsibilities included recruiting and scouting the opposition.
+In May 2015, Caputo was elevated to associate head coach at Miami, and also took on the role as the team's defensive coordinator.